• Home

 Combining my love of handmade soap with the art of pressed flowers is a marvelous way to capture the delicate beauty of our botanical world.

 Handmade soaps are not only practical for use in our farmhouse, but make beautiful gifts at any time of the year.
-Preserving pressed flowers from a trip or adventuring, a special occasion such as a wedding or graduation, or simply to document the wildflowers around your farm is a memorable and satisfying process I know you’ll treasure too.
+Preserving pressed flowers from a trip or adventuring, a special occasion such as a wedding or graduation, or simply documenting the wildflowers around your farm is a memorable and satisfying process I know you’ll treasure too.

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+This post contains some affiliate links for your convenience; read the full disclosure policy.

 Handmade pressed flower clear soap bars are not only practical for use in our farmhouse, but make beautiful gifts at any time of the year